 We are PIP'd Off!
 Personal Independence Payment (PIP) is the new welfare benefit slowly replacing Disability Living Allowance (DLA) for people over 16.
-Deaf young people are finding it almost impossible to qualify for PIP because assessors do not understand the barriers which deaf young people face.
+Deaf young people are finding it really difficult to qualify for PIP because assessors do not understand the barriers which deaf young people face.

 Just a few of the problems...